sleeplessinc/dadu/README.md

 	$ npm install dadu
 	$ node dadu.js

-Then load localhost:4080 in your browser.
+Then open "http://yourserver:4080" in a browser.
 You will get a test page that you can drop files onto.
-They will be uploaded and land in "/tmp".
+They will be uploaded and land in "/tmp", then vanish after 15 seconds.

 ## License